saw235/saw235.github.io/fpgaimagefilter.md

 Do remember that each of the state uses up at least one clock cycle (if no loop), however, and thus introduces delays.
 If your specific application is a hard real time system (ie, you need the image to be filtered within a specific amount of time), then it might not meet the requirement of the system.
 The same thing can be said for the pipelining process of the convolution unit.

+What you can do at this point is to either increase the clock frequency of the board and deal with a more stringent timing requirements, or come out with a quicker algorithm which requires less clock cycle to complete a full filtering process.

 ![image-title-here](/img/project_img/Pg5_FSM KernelFilter_3x3.jpg){:class="imgfilterdiagrams"}

 ![image-title-here](/img/project_img/StateTable.PNG){:class="imgfilterdiagrams"}